europeanfilmcollege/efc-docs/src/routes/docs/[...6]delivery/[...2]hq/+page.md

 !!!

-!!!step title="Subtitles"|(slot=description)=Go to subtitles and Captions tab and select the format to be burn in.|orientation="vertical"
+!!!step title="Subtitles"|(slot=description)=Go to the subtitles and Captions tab and select the format to be burn in.|orientation="vertical"

 !!!